Partially Linear Models under Data Combination: Application to intergenerational mobility in the United States

+Besides, the fact that we do not reject at standard levels the null hypothesis of point identification with our formal test described in Section \ref{app:test_point_id} for the period 1860-1880 (p-value of 0.147) provides suggestive evidence in this direction.\footnote{Simulation results available from the authors upon request indicate that our choice of $\eps$ tends to be conservative for the test of point identification.
+One would not reject either at the 1\% level the null hypothesis for the period 1880-1900 with a less conservative choice of $\eps$ (e.g. we obtain a p-value of 0.04 using $\eps/2$).} Under this assumption, our results are informative not only on the maximal father-son elasticity coefficient for a given period of time, but also on its evolution.
+It follows in particular that our estimates point to a mild decrease in this elasticity coefficient for sons between 1850 and 1930.

-Third, the results from the test of equality reported in Table~\ref{tab:OP_DGM} indicate that the TSTSLS estimates are in several cases statistically distinguishable from the estimated upper bounds of our identified sets.
-This includes, for the sample of sons, all periods with the exception of 1900-1920, and the periods 1850-1870 and 1880-1900 for the sample of sons-in-law.
+Third, the results from the equality test reported in Table~\ref{tab:OP_DGM} indicate that the TSTSLS estimates are in several cases statistically distinguishable from the estimated upper bounds of our identified sets.
+This includes, for the sample of sons, all periods except 1900-1920, and the periods 1850-1870 and 1880-1900 for the sample of sons-in-law.
 Besides, for the sample of sons in particular, the TSTSLS estimates exhibit a sharp increase, while our estimated upper bound decreases between the periods 1880-1900 and 1900-1920.
 In that sense, our results offer suggestive evidence that the intergenerational income correlation might have been more stable at the beginning of the 20th century than what one would infer from the TSTSLS estimates.

 Fourth, we also report in Table~\ref{tab:OP_DGM} the estimated identified set and confidence intervals associated with our method when we impose a lower bound on the $R^2$ of the long regression, namely $\underline{R}^2 \geq 1.3 R_s^2$ or $\underline{R}^2 \geq 2 R_s^2$ .
 Imposing any of these restrictions, which are satisfied for the periods 1860-1880 and 1880-1900 for which the linked data is available, results in substantially tighter confidence intervals.
 In particular, for the sample of sons, the confidence intervals obtained under the restriction $\underline{R}^2 \geq 2 R_s^2$ allow us to reject values of the intergenerational income elasticity coefficient smaller than 0.13 and larger than 0.48 for the years 1910-1930.